mobiletest2016/machine-learning-articles/articles/he-xavier-initialization-activation-functions-choose-wisely.md

 Weight initialization is very important, as "all you need is a good init" (Mishkin & Matas, 2015).
 It's however important to choose a proper weight initialization strategy in order to maximize model performance.
 We've seen that such strategies are dependent on the activation functions that are used in the model.

-For Tanh based activating neural nets, the Xavier initialization seems to be a good strategy, which essentially performs random initialization from a distribution with a variance of \[latex\]1/N\[/latex\].
+For Tanh based activating neural nets, the Xavier initialization seems to be a good strategy, which essentially performs random initialization from a distribution with a variance of $1/N$.

-Here, \[latex\]N\[/latex\] is the number of input neurons to a particular layer.
+Here, $N$ is the number of input neurons to a particular layer.

 For Sigmoid based activation functions, this is not the case, as was derived in the Kumar paper (Kumar, 2017).

-ReLU activating networks, which are pretty much the standard ones today, benefit from the He initializer - which does the same thing, but with a different variance, namely \[latex\]2/N\[/latex\].
+ReLU activating networks, which are pretty much the standard ones today, benefit from the He initializer - which does the same thing, but with a different variance, namely $2/N$.

 This way, your weight init strategy is pinpointed to your neural net's ideosyncrasies, which at least theoretically makes it better.
 I'm looking forward to hearing from your experience as to whether you also see these results in practice.
 Leave a comment below if you're feeling like sharing 👇